mgreiler/se-unlocked/Transcripts/EP_07_Charity_Majors.md

 store that we wrote.
 Um, we use a lot of React on the front end.
 We have beelines, we have integration libraries for Ruby, Python,  pretty much all the main languages that you would suspect.
 Uh, we run on AWS.
-I use RDS for our SQL stuff, which is where we store the user data.
+I use RDS for our mySQL stuff, which is where we store the user data.
 Um, when events come in, they get dropped into the API, obviously, which is pretty dumb, thin layer.
 It takes them in and drops them into Kafka and Kafka delivers them to the right partitions and